BerndHessling/Skyline-Parent-Mass-List-Filtering/README.md

 ## Running the script

 When starting the script three different input fields will pop-up:
-  1. Input file: Browse to your Skyline exported csv file (see pdf for more details)[/Creating-parent-mass-lists-with-skyline.pdf]
+  1. Input file: Browse to your Skyline exported csv file (see pdf for more details)[Creating-parent-mass-lists-with-skyline.pdf]